What is a Negotiated Tender you ask?

 How much does this cost?

-If you have signed up to The Essentials or the Full Service offerings, this is included in our scope.
+If you have signed up to the Full Service offerings, this is included in our scope.
 We generally recommend that once you have decided on which builder you would like to proceed with, you pay a deposit to them in the range of 3,500 – 5,500 which is refundable against the job if it proceeds or retained by the builder if it doesn’t to cover their costs and time.

 What do I get for that investment?